 This act of grace caught the attention of Chang’e.
 Chang’e was a warrior, whose weapons were primarily wisdom and kindness that had the weight and boundaries of oceans.
-She (for yes, in a world that is queer, cis-gendered embodiment is allowed ;)) has cultivated her craft through journeying across many landscapes of conflict and inattention, and held spaces where discord could find a thread of shared resonance.
+She has cultivated her craft through journeying across many landscapes of conflict and inattention, and held spaces where discord could find a thread of shared resonance.
 In fact, Chang’e was traveling to that mountainous region to negotiate with the 10 suns for a more considerate dance, and was already contemplating Hou Yi’s instinct to borrow from the moon.

 Chang’e took the ball and met Hou Yi on a shared pathway, two-thirds up the mountain.
-She held it up in the palm of her left hand, and Hou Yi closed her fingers around it.
+She held it up in the palm of her left hand.
+Hou Yi closed her fingers around it with their hand.
 In that moment, love was sown.

 And the silly humans who witnessed this story felt their hearts crack open.
 And made together a ritual of remembering and honouring the things known, unknown, as yet unknown, and that cannot be known.
 And this included baking moon cakes made from seeds of the lotus flower from the lake, with a full egg-yolk sun embedded in their hearts.
 To gift and consume both the heady sweetness and the earthy saltiness that comes with this story.
 And to light lanterns throughout that night, and every year since, to be reminded of the shadows that can be cast from the light of the moon, and the pleasure that can be gained through fire in darkness.
 But mostly, it’s to disperse gratitude, for another harvest, and to hold in some ways, a story about the many rivers of love.